daviebadger/books/restructuredtext/restructuredtext.rst

 Manual footnote references are good enough for short documents.
-However, if a document is long or regularly edited, then it is better to used auto-numbered footnotes via number signs instead of numbers:
+However, if a document is long or regularly edited, then it is better to used auto-numbered footnotes via hash character instead of numbers:

 .. code:: rst